The Bible and violence: Book of Exodus and Book of Leviticus

 At Mount Sinai, God gives the Israelites the Ten Commandments and the Covenant Code (Exodus 20–23).
 These laws include thou shalt not kill, eye for an eye and laws about slavery and other things.
 Capital punishment is prescribed for some crimes.
 Animal sacrifice in the form of burnt offerings is mentioned, and it is prescribed that an ox that kills a person is to be stoned.
 The Code states that "And a stranger shalt thou not wrong, neither shalt thou oppress him; for ye were strangers in the land of Egypt." and "Ye shall not afflict any widow, or fatherless child."
 The Israelites promise to follow these laws (Exodus 24:3).

 The Israelites break their promise by worshiping the Golden Calf.
 God is angered by this and intends to "consume them", but Moses persuades him not to do so.
 Moses is also angered, and he breaks two stone tablets with God's writing.
 On Moses' command, the Levites kill about three thousand people (Exodus 32).

 God has Moses make new stone tablets, and gives Moses the Ritual Decalogue, which states in part "Take heed to thyself, lest thou make a covenant with the inhabitants of the land whither thou goest, lest they be for a snare in the midst of thee.
 But ye shall break down their altars, and dash in pieces their pillars, and ye shall cut down their Asherim" (Exodus 34).

-The Book of Leviticus sets out detailed rules for animal sacrifice.
+The Book of Leviticus concerns laws for priests and sets out detailed rules for animal sacrifice.
 The Holiness code, Leviticus 17–26, sets out a list of prohibitions, and the punishments for breaking them.
 Punishments include execution, sometimes by stoning or burning.